The southern tour stop three: Christchurch

 Now it's on to Lake Tekapo...
 The stop i'm most looking forward to!
 And what an amazing drive to get us there.

 Places to stay

 South Brighton Holiday park is a short 5 minute walk to the beach and has all the facilities you would need including dump stations and playgrounds for kids.
-It has lots of trees which is great for shade but not too imposing so you can't get signal on the TV satellite.
+It has lots of trees which is great for shade but not too imposing that you can't get a signal on the TV satellite.

 Things to see

 Do take some time on the drive to Tekapo.
 There are thousands of tourist that make this trip so it's a good idea to, not only take your time for safety reasons, but also because the scenery really is quite rewarding.
 There are also some great little towns that are worth a look.
 I would have been tempted to stop at some of them for at least a couple of hours if not overnight.

 Do try some of the great restaurants available in the CBD.
 Even if you're staying at one of the beach towns like New Brighton or Somner it's only a short 20 minute drive and there are reasonable good parking options in the City (Wilson Carparks everywhere).